 So, why is this rate so low, and more importantly, what kind of impact does this have on your marketing plan?
-For most companies, it means that they are experiencing departmental silos, because as we’ve seen other departments aren’t on the same page when it comes to your marketing plan and this has its implications.
+For most companies, it means that they are experiencing departmental silos, because as we’ve seen, other departments aren’t on the same page when it comes to the marketing plan - and this has its implications.

 The Answer to Breaking Down Departmental Silos